Good Medicine - Medical School I

 "What do you think of your chances?"

-I shrugged, “We’re reasonably good, and we have a good playlist, but our real strength is Robby and Lee.
-Kim, that’s our keyboardist and de-facto leader, is hoping we can use them during the competition because they give us a real edge.”
+I shrugged, "We're reasonably good, and we have a good playlist, but our real strength is Robby and Lee.
+Kim, who's our keyboardist and de-facto leader, is hoping we can use them during the competition because they give us a real edge."

 "When do they graduate?"

-“In May, along with Sophia.
-The three of them are going to Stanford; Sophia for medical school and the guys for graduate study in biochemistry.”
+"In May, along with Sophia.
+The three of them are going to Stanford; Sophia for medical school, and the guys for graduate study in biochemistry."

 "How is Jocelyn?"